How to Protect Your Inheritance In Your Divorce

 Can a prenuptial agreement help?

 To protect against this genuine possibility, the inheritor spouse can request a “Prenuptial Agreement” (“prenup”) with the other spouse.
 A prenup is essentially a financial contract that outlines ahead of time what property will be included in the marital estate and what property will remain under each spouse’s individual ownership should a divorce occur.
 Engaged couples probably don’t want to think about such things, but a thorough and legally sound prenup can save a considerable headache later.
-It may even help make the divorce proceedings faster and less costly – not to mention more amicable.
+It may also help make the divorce proceedings faster and less costly – not to mention more amicable.

 Even with a prenup in place, though, it would be a good idea for the inheritor spouse to take positive steps to maintain their own individual control over the inheritance that they received.
-Keeping inherited money in a separate, individual account or maintaining sole ownership of a piece of inherited real estate are effective ways to ensure the inheritance does not become commingled with the rest of the marital estate.
+Keeping inherited money in a separate, individual account or maintaining sole ownership of a piece of inherited real estate are effective ways to ensure the inheritance does not become commingled – mixed up – with the rest of the marital estate.

 Inheritance received during marriage